-In the early 70s Jammy left Jamaica to work in Canada, where his reputation had preceded him, and he was soon working in live stage shows, and employed in various studio activities and sound system work.
+In the early '70s Jammy left Jamaica to work in Canada, where his reputation had preceded him, and he was soon working in live stage shows and employed in various studio activities and sound system work.
 He stayed for a few years but returned to Kingston and set up his first studio (with extremely limited facilities) at his in-laws' home in Waterhouse.
-At the same time Tubby's top engineer, Phillip Smart, left for New York and Jammy joined Tubby's team.
+At the same time, Tubby's top engineer, Phillip Smart, left for New York and Jammy joined Tubby's team.
 It was during his time with Tubby that Jammy met the most influential people in reggae; he acknowledges, in particular, the inspiration provided by Bunny Lee and Yabby You.
-Jammy was continually expanding his own studio and sound system and in the late 70s he began to release his own productions, including the debut Black Uhuru album, coming into contact with many rising dancehall artists such as Half Pint, Junior Reid and Echo Minott.
+Jammy was continually expanding his own studio and sound system, and in the late '70s he began to release his own productions, including the debut Black Uhuru album, coming into contact with many rising dancehall artists such as Half Pint, Junior Reid, and Echo Minott.

 Jammy's constant involvement with the grassroots side of the business gave him a keen sense of what was currently happening in reggae, and also allowed him to anticipate new trends.
-In 1985 he recorded a youth singer called Wayne Smith with a tune called ‘Under Me Sleng Teng’, which was to alter irrevocably the nature, and revolutionize the sound, of reggae music.
-The basis for ‘Sleng Teng’ was a Casio ‘Music Box’ and one of the ‘rock’ rhythms from the box was adapted and slowed down to become a ‘reggae’ rhythm.
-The shockwaves were scarcely believable and before long there were over 200 different versions of the rhythm available, as every producer and artist jumped onto the bandwagon.
-More than anything else, it opened the music to young independent producers and artists, since expensive studio time and ‘real’ musicians were no longer a prerequisite for recording: digital reggae ruled, and Jammy, the originator, rode the crest of the wave.
+In 1985 he recorded a youth singer named Wayne Smith with a tune called "Under Me Sleng Teng," which was to alter irrevocably the nature, and revolutionize the sound, of reggae music.
+The basis for "Sleng Teng" was a Casio "music box," and one of the "rock" rhythms from the box was adapted and slowed down to become a "reggae" rhythm.
+The shockwaves were scarcely believable, and before long there were over 200 different versions of the rhythm available, as every producer and artist jumped onto the bandwagon.
+More than anything else, it opened the music to young independent producers and artists, since expensive studio time and "real" musicians were no longer a prerequisite for recording: digital reggae ruled, and Jammy, the originator, rode the crest of the wave.
 His records and sound system dominated and controlled reggae music for the remainder of the decade and on into the '90s.